View a markdown version of this page

 • Developer Tools not available – Verify that Developer Tools is activated for your Smartsheet account.
 Free accounts do not support Developer Tools.
 If your request was denied, contact your Smartsheet Customer Success Manager.

-• API key authentication fails – Verify that the access token has not been revoked.
+• API Key authentication fails – Verify that the access token has not been revoked.
 You can manage tokens from Personal Settings > API Access in the Smartsheet application.
 For more information, see Generate an API access token in the Smartsheet Help Center.

 • Access token expired – OAuth access tokens expire after approximately 7 days.
 Amazon Quick handles token refresh automatically.
-If you encounter persistent token errors, sign out and sign in again from the integration settings.
+If you encounter persistent token errors, sign out and sign in again from the connector settings.
 For more information, see Make API calls in the Smartsheet API documentation.

 Common error messages